Vali-e-Asr Mosque: Exterior

 Washed concrete was used to construct the mosque's exterior due to its relatively low price and its previous use in the construction of the neighboring City Theater.
 The exterior's most prominent exterior feature is its sloping roof.
 One section of the roof was intended to serve as a courtyard that connected the adjacent park and the City Theater to the mosque.
 However, the roof is inaccessible, preventing it from functioning as a courtyard in practice.
 The height of the roof corresponds to the height of an adjacent park at one extreme and that of the City Theater's ceiling at the other.
 The roof also contains openings which serve as skylights, allowing for the passage of both natural light and air to the mosque's lower levels.
 The design of these openings was inspired by the geometry of intersecting arches in Iranian domes known as karbandi, or squinch-nets.
 The mosque also contains two entrances, a northern one and a western one.
 The northern entrance was designed to resemble a tent, and the western entrance contains a slight turn inspired by the entrance of the Sheikh Lotfollah Mosque.

+Awards

+Despite its criticism, the building was awarded a range of prizes in several global architectural competitions including winning the Cultural Architecture Award at the 2018 Architecture Master Prize in California and the Community and Cultural Project of the Year Award at the 2018 Middle East Architecture Award in Dubai.